About

 Music by Peter Ilyich Tchaikovsky

-Scenic Design: Charles H. Stewart & Co., & Edouard Kouchnarev
+Scenic Design: Charles H. Stewart & Co.

-Costume Design: Victor Matsenin, Valeriy Tsymbal, Irina Roizin
+Costume Design: Victor Matsenin, Valeriy Tsymbal

-Music Consultant and Accompanist: Rosalia Germash
+Music Consultant and Accompanist: Rosalia Gersmash

 BBT Staff